genropy/genropy_saved/docs/genro/webpage_elements/form/form_validations.rst

 validate_remote
 ---------------

-    Allow to validate a field through a :ref:`genro_datarpc`.
+    Allow to validate a field through a :ref:`datarpc`.

     You can pass the dataRpc as a string::